- Get Involved

 BIBLIOGRAPHY:Herbert E. Bolton, "The Jumano Indians in Texas, 1650–1771," Quarterly of the Texas State Historical Association 15 (July 1911).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Margery H. Krieger, "JEDIONDA INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmj03), accessed June 20, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Margery H. Krieger, "JEDIONDA INDIANS," accessed September 21, 2019, http://www.tshaonline.org/handbook/online/articles/bmj03.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.